Skip to main content

 Book the French Riviera for countless Michelin-starred restaurants

 Because the French Riviera is defined by more of a lifestyle rather than a specifically designated region, it’s hard to know exactly how many of its restaurants have been awarded Michelin stars.
-But there are a lot, and many of them have won multiple stars, hinting at the expertise in the kitchen.
+But there are a lot, and many of them have won multiple stars.

 Choose the Italian Riviera if you love wine

 As far as wine is concerned, it’s almost impossible to pick a side in the French Riviera vs. Italian Riviera debate.
-And when it comes to Italy’s most famous wine regions, the Italian Riviera isn’t typically the first to come to mind.
+Also, when it comes to Italy's top vineyards and most famous wine regions, the Italian Riviera isn’t typically the first to come to mind.
 But Liguria is home to some fabulous winemakers and grapes that are worth seeking out and sampling.
-The villages of Cinque Terre are partially cloaked in beautiful vineyards, too.
-The steep terrain is perfect for planting and growing wine grapes.
-On our 12-day Food & Wine: Northern Italy & the Italian Riviera tour, you can sign up for an excursion that takes you deep into these villages and their winemaking traditions.
+The villages of Cinque Terre are partially cloaked in beautiful vineyards, too—the steep terrain is perfect for planting and growing wine grapes.
+On our 12-day Food & Wine: Northern Italy & the Italian Riviera tour, you can sign up for our Cinque Terre Villages & Wine Tasting excursion, which takes you deep into these villages and their winemaking traditions.
 During your visit to Riomaggiore, a decadent lunch will include three different local wines, including a glass of Sciacchetrá, a sweet blend of three grapes: Bosco, Albarola, and Vermentino.

 If you’d rather take a DIY approach to a wine-fueled itinerary, there is a free day on many of our tours of the Italian Riviera.
 You could spend it discovering many more of the region’s top wineries.
 Manarola, for instance, is known for both winemaking and olive oil production.
 You could also check out Bisson, a winery in Sestri Levante, where they age some of their wines underwater.

-Pick your winner in our Riviera battle and book a France or Italy trip now.
-And if you still can’t decide, our Provence, the Riviera & Tuscany tour lets you see both amazing places on one amazing trip.
+Pick your winner in our Riviera battle and book a trip to France or tour of Italy now.
+If you still can’t decide, both our Provence, the Riviera & Tuscany tour and our Barcelona, Southern France & the Italian Riviera tour let you see both dazzling places on one amazing trip!

 About the author